Dima-369/elm-giphy-displayer/README.md

 ### Notes

 * `elm-reactor` does not work because `index.html` has to embed the elm app in JS for access to the `localStorage` API through Elm Ports.
-* The compiled `app.js` is included in the repo to allow the Github Page demo to work
+* The compiled `app.js` is included in the repo for the Github Page demo